“I Hate Social Media! (But I Need It for Business)”

 The question then is, what does it really take to get results from social media?

-Below are some of the key principles for social media success.
+Below are some of the fundamental principles for social media success.

 “Eighty percent of success is showing up,” Woody Allen famously said.

 This applies to social media marketing as well.
 A huge part of the value in being social is to be present and “show up,” especially when potential customers look for you or your product on a particular platform.

 Why is this important?
 Because 54% of social media users go on social media to research products.
-For example, some people go straight to YouTube, rather Google, to find reviews of a particular product.
+For example, some people go straight to YouTube, rather than Google, to find reviews of a particular product.

 They want to know more about the people behind the brand.
 They want to know if you share the same values, and then they decide if you’re a business they want to support.